 - In Asia:

-At the Mercure Sinpapore, which have already removed 100% of the plastic stirrers, changed takeaway boxes and cutlery to more sustainable alternatives.
-They want to go further and faster, for a fairly simple reason: “As the saying goes, 'We Do Not Inherit the Earth from Our Ancestors; We Borrow It from Our Children'.
+At the Mercure Singapore on Stevens, which has already removed 100% of the plastic stirrers, changed takeaway boxes and cutlery to more sustainable alternatives.
+The team wants to go further and faster, for a fairly simple reason: “As the saying goes, 'We Do Not Inherit the Earth from Our Ancestors; We Borrow It from Our Children'.
 We owe it to the next generation to do our every bit possible in reducing the plastic consumption in our hotels.”

 To go even further on fighting plastic, Accor has committed to join the Global Tourism Plastics Initiative led by the United Nations Environment Programme (UNEP) and the World Tourism Organization, in collaboration with the Ellen MacArthur Foundation.